int128/errto/README.md

 # migerr

-This is a tiny tool to migrate error handling in Go.
+This is a command line tool to migrate error handling in Go files.

 **Status**: Alpha, proof of concept.